Dr. Linda Osborne

 Lauren lives with Sylvie, a little tabby cat who loves to chase pom poms and chirps at the birds from her indoor windowsill.
 In her free time, Lauren likes riding her bicycle, hiking, exploring new places, and reading books.

-Kalley grew up in Oliver Springs and has lived here her whole life.
-Her family brought their animals to Tri-County Small Animal Hospital for years, so when she decided to pursue animal medicine, she volunteered here for the experience.
+Kalley is a native of Oliver Springs and has lived here her whole life.
+Her family brought their animals to Tri-County Small Animal Hospital for years, so when she decided to pursue animal medicine, she volunteered here to gain experience.

-Kalley is currently in school at Carson-Newman University majoring in biology; she’ll graduate with a BA in May 2021.
+Kalley graduated with a Bachelor of Arts in Biology from Carson-Newman University and is attending veterinary school at the University of Tennessee College of Veterinary Medicine.
 She has always loved animals and science, and she realized she should pursue these two passions after her first semester in college.

-Her dog Bruce loves eating cheese and playing with his cat brother, Percy, who’s favorite thing to do is looking out the window.
-She also has three rats, Remy, Meatball, and Marinara, who love to get into things they’re not supposed to.
+Her dog Bruce loves eating cheese and playing with his cat brother, Percy, whose favorite thing to do is looking out the window.
+She also has two Dumbo Rex rats, Snickers and Doodle, who love to get into things they’re not supposed to.

 When not at work, she loves to write, read, and make art on her iPad.
 She also enjoys spending time with friends and family.